andre-ls/dactory/Field_Specifications/Materials/Material_Id.md

 - Field Name: Material ID
 - Parent Table: Materials
 - Shared By: Models Material List, Inventory
-- Description: An Numeric Code to Uniquely identify every material used at the Factory.
+- Description: An Numeric Code to Uniquely identify every material used by the Factory.

 ## Physical Elements